bill-z-bawb/SignalRGB-Deck/README.md

 - Launch SignalRGB Views: A SignalRGB View is typically associated with items in the left-hand nav bar of the SignalRGB app.
 For instance, you can assign a StreamDeck button to an action that opens SignalRGB directly to the `Layouts` section of the SignalRGB app.

-In all honesty, this plugin isn't anything that you couldn't already do with existing StreamDeck plugins, it's just that the SignalRGB-Deck pluin makes it a whole lot easier (as opposed to bangin' yer way thru a big, gross Windows Bat plugin command or playing keyboard shortcut games).
+In all honesty, this plugin isn't anything that you couldn't already do with existing StreamDeck plugins, it's just that the SignalRGB-Deck plugin makes it a whole lot easier (as opposed to bangin' yer way thru a big, gross Windows Bat plugin command or playing keyboard shortcut games).

 > [!NOTE]
 > SignalRGB-Deck can only detect SignalRGB Effects that are actually installed to your local machine.
 In other words, it is not capable of making remote requests to SignalRGB's Effect Hosting Service in order to download and install a new Effect.